What is a trust?

 Is the court involved in trust administration?

 If a revocable living trust is drafted and funded properly, probate is not necessary.
 Probate may be necessary if the settlor owns assets that are not in the trust when the settlor dies.
 If the trust is created in a will, the trust is generally funded as part of the probate process.
 The court is not usually involved in the administration of a trust.
 In some situations, a trustee or a beneficiary may file a petition asking the court to take action to resolve issues concerning a trust.

 When does a trust end?

 The trust continues as long as there are assets in the trust.
 If a revocable living trust directs the trustee to distribute the assets at the death of the settlor, the trustee can terminate the trust after the debts, taxes, and administrative costs have been paid and the distributions to the beneficiaries have been made.
 The terms of a trust for the settlor’s children may instruct the trustee to keep the trust open for the rest of the children’s lives or to distribute the assets when the youngest child reaches a specific age.
 A trust for a charitable organization may continue operating indefinitely.

 How much does trust administration cost?

-The trust administration process for a revocable living trust after the settlor dies is generally simpler and less expensive than a probate.
+The trust administration process for a revocable living trust after the settlor dies generally is simpler and less expensive than a probate.
 There are no filing fees and no paperwork has to be filed with the court.
 Most trusts allow a trustee to pay himself or herself reasonable compensation for serving as the trustee, and to pay for the reasonable fees of the attorneys and accountants who advise and assist the trustee.
-If the trust administration continues over a period of years, there will be additional expenses for taxes and trustee compensation as well as more legal and accounting fees.
+If the trust administration continues over a period of years, there often are additional expenses for taxes and trustee compensation as well as more legal and accounting fees.